 Polaberry| Prinsengracht 232 H, 1016 HE Amsterdam, Netherlands

 After following this place on Instagram, it was at the top of my lists of spots to see.
-Adorable little shop owned by blogger Polina Burashnikova with handmade chocolate covered berries as well as cake pops and other goodies.
-There are also an assortment of girly Amsterdam themed souvenirs and stationary at the store for unique gifts for yourself or others.
+Adorable little shop owned by blogger Polina Burashnikova.
+You’ll find handmade chocolate covered berries as well as cake pops and other goodies.
+There are also an assortment of girly Amsterdam themed souvenirs and stationary.
+Perfect idea for unique gifts for yourself or others.

 Bar Parry | Eerste Looiersdwarsstraat 15, 1107 SN Amsterdam, Netherlands

 This cute little wine bar in Jordaan was recommended to me by a friend.
-When I got caught in a downpour, it was the perfect spot to hide out and enjoy a glass or 2 of wine.
+After getting caught in a downpour, it was the great spot to hide out and enjoy a glass or 2 of wine.
 Very quaint and solo traveler friendly!